EugeneDraitsev/telegram-bot-app/README.md

 Bot for telegram, who can get images from google search and some local stuffs Please, use NodeJS version above 4.3 to launch this app.
-Also you need install globally:
+Also you can install globally (if something going wrong while deploy):

 [yarn](https://github.com/yarnpkg/yarn)